Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 ## Periods ## {#timing-period}

 An MPD SHALL define an ordered list of one or more consecutive <dfn title="period">periods</dfn>.
-A period is both a time span on the [=MPD timeline=] and a definition of the data to be presented during the period.
+A period is both a time span on the [=MPD timeline=] and a definition of the data to be presented during this time span.
 Period timing is relative to the zero point of the [=MPD timeline=].

 <figure>
 	<img src="Images/Timing/PeriodsMakeTheMpd.png" />